Azasakhe/Netflix/Sync-watched-status-with-Netflix.md

 Being an test feature, it has _not yet been included to work with the Kodi library_.

+What is not working, due to an (yet) unknown problems:

-The only limitation is that the **continue watching list will not be updated**, due to an (yet) unknown problem
+- The **continue watching list will not be updated**
+- The **watched status updated from Kodi are not displayed on Android devices**, but only on the website

 ### How it works